Guide to Developing Java Plugins

 It is unlikely that a mojo will be very useful without parameters.
 Parameters provide a few very important functions:

-• It provides hooks to allow the user to adjust the operation of the plugin to suit their needs.
+• They provide hooks to allow the user to adjust the operation of the plugin to suit their needs.

-• It provides a means to easily extract the value of elements from the POM without the need to navigate the objects.
+• They provide a means to easily extract the value of elements from the POM without the need to navigate the objects.

 Defining Parameters Within a Mojo